 (2) serve a subpoena on a nonparty deponent, who consequently did not attend.

-(h) Unless otherwise stipulated or ordered by the court, no person may attend a deposition except:
+(h) Persons attending deposition.
+Unless otherwise stipulated or ordered by the court, no person may attend a deposition except:

 (1) The officer before whom the deposition is being taken;